SuadeLabs/fire/documentation/properties/purpose.md

 ### dealing_rev_deriv_nse
 Describes an account that holds the Net Spread Earnings (NSE) amount arising from the purchase and sale of **derivative instruments**.
 The NSE is indentified as the difference between the price paid/offered by the reporting entity and the price available in the open market (mid-market price) at the time of the transaction.

+### dealing_rev_equity
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **equity instruments**.

+### dealing_rev_debt
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **debt securities**.

+### dealing_rev_loan
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **loans and advances**.

+### dealing_rev_short_positions

+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **short positions**.

+### dealing_rev_deposits
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **deposits**.

+### dealing_rev_debt_issued
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **debt securities issued**.

+### dealing_rev_oth_financial
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **other financial liabilities**.

+### dealing_rev_deriv_eco_hedge
+Describes an account that holds the amount of profits or losses arising from **derivatives** used to manage the credit risk of all or part of a financial instrument designated at fair value through profit or loss, in accordance with IFRS 9.6.7.

+### dealing_rev_deriv_com_risk

+DDescribes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of commodity **derivative** trading.

+### dealing_rev_deriv_int_risk
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of interest rate **derivatives**.

+### dealing_rev_deriv_equ_risk
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of equity **derivatives**.

+### dealing_rev_deriv_fx_gold_risk
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of foreign exchange and gold **derivatives**.

+### dealing_rev_credit_risk
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of credit-linked note trading.

+### dealing_rev_deriv_oth_risk
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **derivatives** not included in the categories above.

 ### dividend
 Describes an account that holds the amount of dividends paid or received as reported in a Profit and Loss report.